lailalelouch/all-potatoes-doc/07_export_to_pdf/01_python_1_introduction.md

 The library we'll be using to make this work is [easy_pdf](https://django-easy-pdf.readthedocs.io/).

-Open the documentation and take a look at before going to the next section.
+Open the documentation and take a look at it before going to the next section.

 ## Trello